Who we are – Our Policy

 We are called Family Law Lab.
 Our website address is: https://familylawlab.co.uk.
-The personnel and resources required to administer this site are seconded from and provided by Family Law Partners (UK) Ltd trading as Family Law Partners, a regulated firm of solicitors.
+The personnel and resources required to administer this site are seconded from and provided by Family Law Partners (UK) Ltd trading as Family Law Partners, a firm of solicitors regulated by the Solicitors Regulation Authority (SRA) ID 558220.

 What personal data we collect and why we collect it